Tony Humphries (musician): Labels

 Tony Humphries formed his first record label, Yellorange, in 1998.
 The label was superseded by Tony Records, which he founded in 2006.
 He left the label in 2016, and TR Records was founded in its place.

 Influence

 Todd Terry cites Tony Humphries and Larry Levan as big influences.

-MK, whose remix of “Push the Feeling On” by the Nightcrawlers reached #3 in the UK charts in 1995, also cites Humphries as a major influence.
+MK, whose remix of "Push the Feeling On" by the Nightcrawlers reached number 3 in the UK singles chart in 1995, also cites Humphries as a major influence.
 "It helped my production hearing the New York DJs, hearing Tony Humphries, Frankie Knuckles, Masters At Work.
 I found my missing link."